Your 60-Second Guide To ComfortDelGro Corporation Ltd Shares

 ComfortDelGro’s Financial Highlights

-The slow revenue growth can be mainly attributed to the slowdown in ComfortDelGro’s taxi business.
-Keen competition from ride-hailing apps such as Grab has caused taxi revenue to dwindle since hitting a peak of S$941 million in 2015.
+The slow revenue growth can be mainly attributed to the slowdown in ComfortDelGro’s taxi and automotive engineering services businesses.
+Keen competition from ride-hailing apps such as Grab has affected ComfortDelGro’s business.

 ComfortDelGro’s Dividend History